eat . play . learn

 The Moggerhanger Estate was landscaped by Humphry Repton and records of this work exist in his Red Book for Moggerhanger (1792) and supplement (1798).
 The estate at that time consisted of more than 2000 acres.

 Moggerhanger Park staff, volunteers, friends and trustees are all part of the Moggerhanger Park family.
 There are numerous activities which you can get involved in ranging from becoming a tour guide, helping out on one off events such as the Opera and Shakespeare days in the summer to the now famous fireworks celebrations in November.
-If you are local you may also like to help in the running of the café or get into the exciting new opportunities in the newly restored gardens and parkland.
+If you are local you may also like to help our Garden Volunteer Team maintain the newly restored gardens and parkland.

 By becoming a Friend you are giving your support to the Trust to plan and oversee all restoration, maintenance and development.